enishino/fmfm-filemanager/README.md

 ## Install and run
 1. `git clone` this repository and `cd` into the folder
 1. Modify `SECRET_KEY` to something random string in `settings.py`
-1. Download `Bibi-v1.2.0.zip` from [here][https://github.com/satorumurmur/bibi/releases/tag/v1.2.0], unpack the file and move `Bibi-v1.2.0` folder into `static` folder.
+1. Download `Bibi-v1.2.0.zip` from [Bibi releases](https://github.com/satorumurmur/bibi/releases/tag/v1.2.0), unpack the file and move `Bibi-v1.2.0` folder into `static` folder.

 * Docker
 1. Do `docker-compose up -d`